 I’ll be walking you through my top 10 picks- separated into luxury, mid-range, and budget-friendly categories.
 In each section, I’ll be giving you a brief rundown of the property itself, why it’s a cool place to stay, and what kind of traveler it’s most suitable for.

 At the end, I’ll also be including some guidance for long-term visitors who are hoping to score some house rentals in the locality (including insider tips that I discovered after 1 entire month of house hunting for myself!).

-Head to another of our article If you happen to be looking for activities in Pranburi, check out our top things to do list!
+If you happen to be looking for activities in Pranburi, check out our list of top things to do!

 Alright folks, here’s my pick of the brunch- I mean…. bunch.